beego/beedoc/en-US/mvc/controller/controller.md

 - Render() error

   This method is used to render templates.
-It is only executed if `beego.AutoRender` is set to true.
+It is only executed if `web.AutoRender` is set to true.

 - Mapping(method string, fn func())